ncsuarc/website/content/about/dmoore.md

 order: 4
 social:
   linkedin: "https://www.linkedin.com/in/david-moore-a4606b19a/"
+description: >
+  Keeps record of club activities on the club Wiki and communicates important updates to the club.
 ---

-Keeps record of club activities on the club Wiki and communicates important updates to the club.